grafana/pyroscope/docs/sources/configure-server/_index.md

 # Configure the Pyroscope server

-Pyroscope's server is built to be horizontally scalable and to support organizations of all sizes.
+The Pyroscope server is built to be horizontally scalable and to support organizations of all sizes.

 {{< section menuTitle="true" >}}